Shriram-Gunasekar/ML-Workshop/README.md

 # ML-Workshop
-Materials of a workshop conducted for junior AU students
+Materials of a workshop I conducted for my junior AU students